-Indicates Class is Closed

 This class is held indoors and/or outdoors.
 It is appropriate for any puppy under 1 year old that you want to get started correctly.
 We will teach your pup the skills needed to excel at agility and other dog sports.
 These include tricks, communication, fitness, body awareness and focus.
 This reward-based training will be fun for you and your new puppy.

-Beginner Agility
+Intermediate/Open Agility

 Prerequisite:: Dogs should have completed the Novice Agility Class and be proficient on the contact obstacles and weave poles